ni/nimi-python/docs/nidcpower/enums.rst

 .. py:class:: OutputStates

-    .. py:attribute:: OutputStates.VOLTAGE
+    .. py:attribute:: OutputStates.CONSTANT_VOLTAGE

-        The device maintains a constant voltage by adjusting the current
+        The channel maintains a constant voltage by adjusting the current.

-    .. py:attribute:: OutputStates.CURRENT
+    .. py:attribute:: OutputStates.CONSTANT_CURRENT

-        The device maintains a constant current by adjusting the voltage.
+        The channel maintains a constant current by adjusting the voltage.

+    .. py:attribute:: OutputStates.OVER_VOLTAGE

+        The channel is in the over voltage state.

+    .. py:attribute:: OutputStates.OVER_CURRENT

+        The channel is in the over current state.

+    .. py:attribute:: OutputStates.UNREGULATED

+        The channel is in the unregulated state.